KlipperKyle/dotfiles/README.md

 configuration files and hacks are here, in various states ranging from working to archival.

-Desktop environments I have migrated between: (all of them are here)
+Desktop environments I have migrated between:

++ XFCE
 + i3
 + Window Maker
 + dwm